On this page:

 I understand that I am financially responsible for the key(s) to my housing and for any damage caused by me, by those residing in my space if individual responsibility cannot be determined, and by my guests.
 If I lose my key(s), I understand that I will be charged $150 the first time, $250 the second time, and $350 each additional time.
 For more information regarding lock-outs, lost keys, and damage billing, please refer to the Residential Guidebook.

 I agree to be an involved member of the residential community in which I reside by attending scheduled community meetings, paying applicable fines, and participating in hall/house activities.

-Code of Conduct and Residential Guidebook
+Community Standards and Residential Guidebook

 I understand that I am bound by the information in the Residential Guidebook, which outlines all residential policies, procedures, and important information.
 The Residential Guidebook expands on the items in this license agreement, as well as policies related to pets, guests, prohibited items, services, and many other items.
 By signing this housing license agreement, I am acknowledging that I am responsible to the information in the Residential Guidebook and can be held accountable through fees, fines, conduct action, loss of housing privileges, and/or separation from the institution.

 Gettysburg College does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and College policies.
 Gettysburg College prohibits discrimination, discriminatory harassment, and sexual harassment, including sexual violence and any type of sexual misconduct.

 2023-2024 Housing Rates